 There is an additional risk.
 If each child is immunized according to an individual schedule constructed by the family, an office staff's task of keeping track of all the vaccines needed is greatly complicated.
-With many children receiving so many vaccines on so many schedules, while we try to provide complete well-child care and address parents' other concerns, it is likely that eventually mistakes will be made in administering all the required vaccines.
+With many children receiving so many vaccines on so many schedules, while we try to provide complete well-child care and address parents' other concerns, it becomes more likely that eventually mistakes will be made in administering all the required vaccines.

 If it's so clear that vaccines are safe and effective, why is there a controversy?
+Who are the skeptics?